 A urine test could detect kidney function diseases and a number of internal medicine problems.
 The analysis of urine samples could show urinary tract infections, but the result can also indicate the presence of diabetes or inflammation in the body.

-The color and texture of the stool could refer to various conditions.
-In case of an altered function, affecting the digestion (eg chronic diarrhea, sudden weight loss), laboratory fecal examination is required.
-The results of fecal culture can be used to determine whether the patient has normal flora and also draws attention to the presence of possible pathogens, bacteria, viruses, parasites, and fungi.
+The colour and texture of the stool could refer to various conditions.
+In case of an altered function, affecting the digestion (e.g. chronic diarrhoea, sudden weight loss), laboratory faecal examination is required.
+The results of faecal culture can be used to determine whether the patient has normal flora and also draws attention to the presence of possible pathogens, bacteria, viruses, parasites, and fungi.